Bratz (film)

-Bratz (also known as Bratz: The Movie) is a 2007 American comedy film based on the fashion doll toyline of the same name from MGA Entertainment.
-The film is directed by Sean McNamara with a screenplay by Susan Estelle Jansen, from a story written by Adam de la Pena and David Eilenberg.
-It is the first live-action film based on the toyline after a series of direct-to-video animated films and a television series.
+Bratz (also known as Bratz: The Movie) is a 2007 American teen comedy film based on the fashion dolls of the same name from MGA Entertainment.
+The film is directed by Sean McNamara with a screenplay by Susan Estelle Jansen, from a story written by Adam de la Peña and David Eilenberg.
+It is the first live-action film based on the doll line after numerous direct-to-video animated films and a television series.

-Nathalia Ramos, Skyler Shaye, Logan Browning, and Janel Parrish star as the member of the group, with Chelsea Staub, Lainie Kazan, and Jon Voight in supporting roles.
+It stars Nathalia Ramos, Skyler Shaye, Logan Browning and Janel Parrish as the members of the group, with Chelsea Staub, Lainie Kazan and Jon Voight in supporting roles.
 The story revolves around a group of four teenage girls, the origin of their friendship and the social pyramid that tries to make the Bratz conform to archetypal high school cliques.
 Principal photography took place in Los Angeles between February and March 2007.

 Bratz was released in the United States on August 3, 2007, by Lionsgate.
-The film was panned by critics and received five nominations at the 28th Golden Raspberry Awards, including Worst Picture.
-It was also a commercial failure, grossing only $26 million worldwide against a $20 million budget, failing to break even.
+It received negative reviews and grossed $26 million worldwide.

 Plot

-Four teenage best friends, Cloe, Yasmin, Sasha and Jade, are about to start high school.
-Meredith, the extremely controlling student body president, wants everyone to belong to a clique, and goes about organizing students.
-She hates the independent spirit of the four girls and plots to destroy their friendship and make them conform to her pre-fabricated cliques.
+Yasmin, Cloe, Sasha and Jade are four teenage best friends and are about to start their freshman year of high school together in Los Angeles.
+There, Meredith Baxter Dimly, a rich, popular and extremely controlling student body president, wants everyone to belong to a clique, and goes about organizing students.
+However, Meredith dislikes the independent spirit of the four girls and immediately realizes they will pose a problem to her plans, plotting to ruin their friendship and make them conform to her prefabricated cliques.

-Cloe is a soccer player.
-She meets Cameron and is instantly enamored, distancing herself from her friends.
-Sasha is recruited as a cheerleader.
+Cloe is a soccer player and meets Cameron, on whom she instantly develops a crush, distancing herself from her friends.
+Sasha is recruited as a cheerleader and joins the cheerleading squad.
 Jade joins the science club, then meets Dexter and discovers a passion for fashion design.
-Yasmin joins the journalism club, but later decides to focus on another passion: singing.
-Though the girls do try and make time for each other, they are all busy with their own respective cliques and new friends.
-Yasmin meets Dylan, a popular jock, who is deaf but can lip read, who misses being able to listen to music.
+Yasmin joins the journalism club, but later decides to focus on singing before she meets Dylan, a popular yet laid-back jock, who is deaf but can lip read, who misses being able to listen to music.
+Though the girls try to make time for each other, they are all busy with their own respective interests and new friends.
 The friends begin to drift apart as they are compelled to stay within their cliques due to Meredith's plans.